SunWukong9202/SunWukong9202/README.md

 ## Hi there i'm Santiago👋

-I am a computer science student at the Autonomous University of San Luis Potosi, and i hope to graduate by the end of 2024.
+I am a computer science student at the Autonomous University of San Luis Potosi, and i hope to graduate by July 2025.
 I also passionated about web development, mobile development and embeded systems.

 ### About me